TIBCOSoftware/snappydata/dtests/src/resources/regression_docs/functionalTestList.md

 ## Functional tests to be run in regressions

 Following is the list of tests run in snappy regression.
-Any new bt added and needs to be run must be added here and in the [snappyRegressionScript.sh](../../test/java/io/snappydata/hydra/snappyRegressionScript.sh)
+Any new bt that needs to be run as a part of regression must be added here and in the [snappyRegressionScript.sh](../../test/java/io/snappydata/hydra/snappyRegressionScript.sh)

 1. sample.bt